-- 14.10 When a lay minister takes long service leave, the parish must pay the stipend, allowances and benefits at the current rate for the duration of the leave. - 14.11 The NSW Department of Industrial Relations can provide guidance on the provisions of the Act and can be contacted on 131 628 (website www.industrialrelations.nsw.gov.au) or simply view the legislation and guidelines when using the online version of these Guidelines by clicking here. - 14.12 A 'long service leave calculator' can be accessed on the NSW Industrial Relations web site when using the online version of these Guidelines by clicking here.
+- 14.13 Lay ministers are employees for the purpose of Long Service Leave thus have an entitlement to long service leave under the Long Service Leave Act 1955 ('the Act') and the Long Service Leave Ordinance 1973 ('the Ordinance').
+The leave entitlement under the Act is 2 months (8.67 weeks) for the first 10 years of service and a further 1 month (4.33 weeks) for each subsequent 5 years service. - 14.14 When a lay minister takes long service leave, the parish must pay the stipend, allowances and benefits at the current rate for the duration of the leave. - 14.15 The NSW Department of Industrial Relations can provide guidance on the provisions of the Act and can be contacted on 131 628 (website www.industrialrelations.nsw.gov.au) or simply view the legislation and guidelines when using the online version of these Guidelines by clicking here. - 14.16 A 'long service leave calculator' can be accessed on the NSW Industrial Relations web site when using the online version of these Guidelines by clicking here.